 - KBC Equity Fund Eurozone DBI-RDT Classic Shares DIV Key Investor Information Document

-KBC Equity Fund World DBI-RDT Classic Shares DIV
+- KBC Equity Fund World DBI-RDT Classic Shares DIV info sheet

 Read the Key Investor Information Document and the Prospectus before deciding to invest in this DRD bevek.

 Would you like to invest tax-efficiently too?

 Make an appointment with an Enterprise Wealth Management expert for more information on the tax advantages of investing in a DRD bevek.
 They specialise in optimising businesses’ liquid assets.

 They will work with you and, where appropriate, your bookkeeper, to identify tax-friendly alternatives to individual shares.
 You will also run through your existing portfolio together to look for potential improvements in line with your business’s goals.